suyu-emu/.github/profile/readme.md

   <br>
 </h1>

-<h4 align="center"><b>suyu</b> was the continuation of the world's most popular, open-source Nintendo Switch emulator, yuzu, but is now something more.
+<h4 align="center"><b>suyu</b> was the most well known continuation of the world's most popular, open-source Nintendo Switch emulator, yuzu, but is now something more.
 <br>
 It is written in C++ with portability in mind, and we provide builds for Windows, Linux, Android and our own operating system: SuyuOS.
 MacOS is in development and iOS is being considered.